 What Exactly Is the 4-Month Sleep Regression?

-While this transition is an important milestone, it naturally brings challenges:
+While this transition is an important milestone, it naturally brings some challenges:

-👉 Note: Once the 4-month sleep regression is over, you may encounter the 6-month sleep regression (due to rolling/sitting), the 8-month sleep regression (often tied to crawling), or the 12-month sleep regression (due to walking and a shift to a single nap).
+👉 Future Milestones: Once the 4-month sleep regression is over, you may encounter the 6-month sleep regression (due to rolling/sitting), the 8-month sleep regression (often tied to crawling), or the 12-month sleep regression (due to walking and a shift to a single nap).

 How Long Does 4-Month Sleep Regression Last?